How are the heights measured?

 Size and Appearance

 Little Zebra grass is a clump-forming ornamental grass that grows into a dense mound of upright leaves which arch over, making a graceful and elegant plant.
 It is not invasive, and remains exactly in place, simply growing a little wider and denser.
 The leaves are ¼ inch wide, and 2 to 3 feet long, growing at first upright and then arching over to make a soft, rounded clump of rustling foliage.
 Every few inches up the leaf there is a band of golden yellow, usually around ½ inch thick, giving the ‘zebra stripes’ of this plant.
-These horizontal variegations are very rare in plants, so this is a unique characteristic, and it give this plant a very distinctive and striking look.
+These horizontal variegations are very rare in plants, so this is a unique characteristic, and it gives this plant a very distinctive and striking look.

 Between mid-summer and mid-fall, depending on where you are, established clumps of this grass will flower, sending up flower stems about 4 feet tall.
 These are topped with a tassel of many thin strands carrying the grass flowers, and they are colored reddish-tan, adding a bright note, and completing the striking appearance of this plant.
 In late fall or in winter, again depending on where you live, the flower stems and leaves turn soft yellow to tan, and they stay upright and attractive all through winter.
 In the warmest zones this grass may stay green for most of the winter months.
 You can enjoy a very long season of beauty with this plant, with just a few weeks of dormancy in early spring.